Barley vs Quinoa: Which is Better? A Complete Comparison

 Barley is a seed from the grass family and a cereal grain.
 Quinoa is the seed from a Chenopodium quinoa plant.
 Quinoa is not a grain but it is cooked in water and consumed like a grain.
 Quinoa is mostly used for human consumption while barley is made for human and animal food and for use in beer and whiskey production.

-- Barley tastes nuttier and more malty than quinoa.
+- Barley tastes nuttier and more malty.

 - Barley is a light, sandy brown color.
 Common quinoa colors are white, red and black.

-- Barley costs less money than quinoa.
+- Barley costs less money.

 - Quinoa provides a higher percentage of protein, vitamins and minerals.

-- Barley is lower in calories than quinoa.
+- Barley is lower in calories.

 - Quinoa is naturally gluten free and barley is not.